azureossd/azureossd.github.io/_posts/2023-05-26-Using-WebDeploy-OnLinuxAppServices.md

      ![Download Publish Profile](/media/2023/05/linux-web-deploy-1.png)

-3. Open your publish profile in any editor it a .xml format and take note of the following information the publishProfile value labed <your app service name> - Web Deploy
+3. Open your publish profile in any editor in a .xml format and take note of the following information the publishProfile value labeled ***{your app service name} - Web Deploy***
     - publishUrl
     - userName
     - userPWD